withastro/action/README.md

   build:
     runs-on: ubuntu-latest
     steps:
-      - name: Checkout your repository using git
-        uses: actions/checkout@v4
       - name: Install, build, and upload your site output
         uses: withastro/action@v1
         # with:
         # path: . # The root location of your Astro project inside the repository. (optional)
         # node-version: 18 # The specific version of Node that should be used to build your site.
 Defaults to 18. (optional)
         # package-manager: pnpm@latest # The Node package manager that should be used to install dependencies and build your site.
 Automatically detected based on your lockfile. (optional)

   deploy:
     needs: build